Harryabad/Java-Programming-1/README.md

 Part02: Recurring problems and patterns - Repeating functionality - More loops - Methods and dividing program into smaller parts.

 Part03: Lists - Array - Using strings [splits].

+Part04: Intro to OO programming - Objects in a list - Files and reading data.